vymvn/vymvn.github.io/_posts/2022-10-07-opensource.md

 ## Network enumration
 * The docker instance runs on its own interface (probably `docker0`)
-* The docker interface has the netowkr ip `172.17.0`
+* The docker interface has the network ip `172.17.0`

 * Wrote a quick shell script to ping sweep the network and see who is up.
 ```shell